yashkhasbage25/AnonymizingAudioVisualData/_posts/2021-08-14-installation.md

 python rha.py --inpath covid.mp4 --facepath random_face.jpg --outpath swapper_output.mp4 --pitch -4
 ```

 You can set pitch according to your choice.
 But since, the target face is male, we prefer a low pitched voice.
+We encourage you to try out several target faces, by downloading the facebank. (https://drive.google.com/drive/folders/1EGiVI3fMLwNiYG-Es-Sy5qqie9Co2eZI?usp=sharing)